Cosmetics in Korea: Cosmetics and skincare in South Korean culture

 Korean people focus on skin care under the influence of TV programs, advertisements and tradition.
-Koreans highly value even, radiant skin, and Korean women tend to vary their beauty care regimen with the season.
-They use different kinds of moisturizers such as cream for tightening pores (BB cream, blemish balm or beauty balm) and lotions for lightening the skin (CC cream, colour correction or colour control).
+Many Koreans highly value even, radiant skin, and some Korean women tend to vary their beauty care regimen with the season.
+They use different kinds of moisturizers, such as cream for tightening pores (BB cream, blemish balm or beauty balm) and lotions for lightening the skin (CC cream, colour correction or colour control).